-SUMMARY OF KEY DELIVERABLES TO DATE Development and delivery of modern slavery training Engagement with supply chain partners to raise awareness of modern slavery Continual delivery of third-party audit programme Signatory and active participant of the GLAA Construction Protocol when it was in existence Initial supporter of the BES 6002 Ethical Labour Sourcing Standard Development of our Labour Code of Conduct Working to raise awareness of modern slavery through participation in industry events and webinars POLICIES Labour Code of Conduct, partly in response to the audit programme we had started.
-We continue to audit our supply chain in line with this Code and it is reviewed yearly and updated as needed.
-Whistleblowing Policy: our Whistleblowing Policy explains the means by which anyone can raise a concern.
-We operate an independent third-party whistleblowing helpline (0800 047 4037) which is also advertised on our projects.
+SUMMARY OF KEY DELIVERABLES TO DATE Development and delivery of modern slavery training Engagement with supply chain partners to raise awareness of modern slavery Continual delivery of third-party audit programme Gap analysis undertaken with third party for potential adoption of ISO 2400 Sustainable Procurement Initial supporter of the BES 6002 Ethical Labour Sourcing Standard Inclusion of our Labour Code of Conduct in supply chain contracts POLICIES In 2019 we developed our Labour Code of Conduct, partly in response to the audit programme we had started.
+We continue to audit our supply chain in line with this code and it is reviewed yearly and updated as needed.
+Whistleblowing Policy:

+our Whistleblowing Policy explains the means by which anyone can raise a concern.
+We operate an independent third party whistleblowing helpline (0800 047 4037) which is also advertised on our projects.
 This means our helpline is not simply available to our people, but anyone working as part of our projects.
-Recruitment and Selection Policy: as part of our Recruitment and Selection Policy, we state that no person should be charged a fee to obtain a job.
-RAINING We continue to implement our mandatory e-learning training module for all employees SUPPLY CHAIN PARTNERS

-Our supply chain partners are broadly spilt into three categories:
+Recruitment and Selection Policy:

+as part of our Recruitment and Selection Policy, we state that no person should be charged a fee to obtain a job.
+TRAINING We continue to implement our mandatory e-learning training module for all employees SUPPLY CHAIN PARTNERS Our supply chain partners are broadly spilt into three categories:
-- Subcontractors (those providing labour and materials for a subcontract package on a project) - Suppliers (those providing materials and no labour) - Commodities (all overhead and indirect procurement)

-We continue to focus on addressing the risk of modern slavery and labour exploitation in our subcontractors and their supply chains.
+- Subcontractors (those providing labour and materials for a subcontract package on a project) - Suppliers (those providing materials and no labour) - Commodities (all overhead and indirect procurement) We continue to focus on addressing the risk of modern slavery and labour exploitation in our subcontractors and their supply chains.
 We believe that this is where there are the greatest, unknown issues and where we have most leverage to enact change.
 We acknowledge that the risk is present in all companies we work with.
 Our supply chains are never static and can vary depending on the projects we deliver and the clients we work with.
-In the financial year 1st November 2021 to 31st October 2022, we worked with just over 1,100 subcontractors.
-What we consider to be our strategic supply chain, however, is a much smaller group which numbers around 250 during 2021-2022.
-These 250 subcontractors are tiered and account for around 75% of our spend.
+In the financial year 1st November 2022 to 31st October 2023, we worked with just over 1,000 subcontractors.
+What we consider to be our strategic supply chain, however, is a much smaller group which numbered around 220 during 2022-2023.
+These 220 subcontractors are tiered and account for around 70% of our spend.
 We also work with a large number of suppliers, which in this reporting year, numbered just over 2,000.